Unilever sells sauce brands in UK and Ireland

-LONDON Consumer goods group Unilever Plc/NV (ULVR.L) (UNc.AS) on Monday agreed to sell its Ragu and Chicken Tonight sauce brands in the UK and Ireland, which had combined sales of around 20 million pounds in 2010, to privately-owned food group Symington's.
+LONDON Aug 8 Consumer goods group Unilever Plc/NV (UNc.AS) on Monday agreed to sell its Ragu and Chicken Tonight sauce brands in the UK and Ireland, which had combined sales of around 20 million pounds in 2010, to privately-owned food group Symington's.

 The two brands will remain under Unilever's ownership in all other markets, such as in North America and the Netherlands, while the Anglo-Dutch group will focus on its Bertolli sauce brand within the UK and Ireland.
 No price for the deal was disclosed.